sam-k0/LoopHero-Demake-DS/readme.md

 A DS demake of Loop Hero, a game by Four Quarters.

+As of now, the main focus is on building the core system of the game, which is the tile system and the combat system.
+Once this is done, adding new tiles and enemies should be easy.

 ## Featuremap
 - [x] Player can place tiles on the map
 - [x] Player levels up and improves stats